mavleo96/cse538-assignments/hw2/README.md

     return chunks
 ```

-Load [songs.csv](https://github.com/shaynak/taylor-swift-lyrics/blob/main/songs.csv).
-Process each row in the "Lyrics" column to obtain a tensor of shape (#chunks_in_song, chunk_len):
+Load [songs.csv](https://github.com/shaynak/taylor-swift-lyrics/blob/main/songs.csv) excluding the last 5 songs.
+Process each row in the training set's "Lyrics" column to obtain a tensor of shape (#chunks_in_song, chunk_len):
 1. Remove section markers such as [Bridge], [Chorus], etc. by using the regex pattern `r'\n\[[\x20-\x7f]+\]'` to replace it with an empty string.
 2. Tokenize current row’s lyrics to get a list of token ids.
 3. Call `chunk_tokens` on the list of token ids using `chunk_len = 64`.